-Resilience, under the framework of positive psychology, is a crucial component of post-traumatic growth that helps thrive when facing adversity.
+Resilience is a crucial component of post-traumatic growth that helps thrive when facing adversity.
 It is largely responsible for the way individuals adapt to extremely adverse circumstances and gain an understanding of both the trauma and its negative psychological impact.

 To ensure trauma patients achieve optimal post-traumatic growth, it is important to nurture resilience and prepare individuals for a confident transition that will empower them to thrive during recovery.

 The Oberle Institute team are available to patients and their families to offer psychosocial and emotional support during acute trauma care at SSM Health Saint Louis University Hospital (SSM SLUH).
 Our goal is to keep the miracle of survival moving and help each patient strengthen the resilience inside themselves as they experience the excellent and compassionate care that makes SSM SLUH and the SLUCare Physician Group so unique.

 The Oberle Institute team includes a catastrophically injured patient advocate/peer visitor and providers of several complementary therapies, such as music therapy and dog therapy.
 We also coordinate with leading trauma and wound care experts from the SLUCare Physician Group and an amazing trauma care staff at SSM SLUH.